 And that’s just what we see.

-The typical alumni organization’s unsubscribe rate are significantly higher than the industry standard.
-Overall, alumni organizations report a 0.5% unsubscribe rate compared to the average industry wide unsubscribe rate of 0.2%.
+The typical alumni organization’s unsubscribe rate is significantly higher than the industry standard.
+Overall, alumni organizations report a 0.5% unsubscribe rate compared to the average industry-wide unsubscribe rate of 0.2%.
 That may not look like much, but it’s actually a 150% difference.
-That means institutions of higher education have a unsubscribe rate higher than all other types of entities that send emails.
-This rate uses an average of all types of email senders, from one-person startups to Fortune 500 companies, from legit emailers to the shady spammers.
+That means institutions of higher education have an unsubscribe rate higher than all other types of entities that send emails.
+This rate uses an average of all types of email senders, from one-person startups to Fortune 500 companies, from legit emailers to shady spammers.
 According to Mailchimp, institutions of higher ed report an overall worse unsubscribe rate than all other industries.

 What accounts for the super-high open and click rates, and the surprisingly high unsubscribe rates?

 Usually, I would look at poor list hygiene, or poor subject lines to see if those issues are impacting email engagement.
 It doesn’t appear to be the case.
 Otherwise, I’d look at some of the mechanics of the email, such as making sure your alumni organization is clearly reflected in the “From” field, or the email address ends in “.edu.”

 Overall that doesn’t seem to be the issue.

 From what I can tell from the data, the problem appears to be the lack of relevance.
 We’re sending too many emails that focus on the institution.
 Subject lines like: “Help us….”; “Give to support…” “English department welcomes new dean.”
 These are not relevant.
 These don’t add value to your alumni.

 Another issue that may help boost engagement, (and to a lesser degree reduce unsubscribes) relates to personalizing your emails.

 Our survey revealed that only 30% of alumni emails are personalized.